IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/smart-contract-3.png)

-Now inspect this smart contract project.
+Now, inspect this smart contract project.
 The structure of it is similar to the one from the tutorial.
 In this case, there are 2 assets and 5 transactions.
 The transactions are defined and implemented in the file `src/my-projectpledge-contract.ts`.
 Take a look at the `createProjectPledge` transaction.

 ```ts
 @Transaction()